mydevnl/audit-routes/README.md

 ## Laravel and more supported frameworks

-This package is built for Laravel, with upcoming support for Symfony, and is designed to be extendable for use with other PHP frameworks, allowing you to leverage its powerful features across a variety of frameworks.
+This package is built for Laravel and is designed to be extendable for use with other PHP frameworks, allowing you to leverage its powerful features across a variety of frameworks.

 ## Installation